-The Federal Government passed the CARES Act to provide relief to Americans impacted by the economic crisis caused by the Coronavirus (COVID-19.)
-In response to the CARES Act, the Small Business Administration created the Paycheck Protection Program (PPP).
+The Federal Government passed a new relief act called the Economic Aid Act which extends the authority to make Paycheck Protection Program (PPP) loans with slight amendments to the program requirements.
 The PPP is designed to offer quick funded loans to help small businesses keep their workers employed.

 For more information, please refer to Interim Final Rule, updates, and FAQs available from the Small Business Administration and United States Department of Treasury: